 The edge of an angle grinder blade isn’t razor-sharp, but it’s not dull either.
 In some cases, you might end up having to firmly grip the blade while you work.
 To avoid accidentally cutting yourself, wear a thick pair of safety gloves.

-• Recommend washing gloves in tempered water not exceeding 104oF or 40oC.
-A mild non-ionic laundry soap or detergent should be used.
-Wash in a 5-10 minute cycle time.
-Rinse in cold water.
-Tumble dry at temperature not exceeding 140oF or 60oC
+- 【Care Instructions】Size available from S to XL,different bulk pack (3/6/12/36 pairs); Recommend washing gloves in tempered water not exceeding 104°F or 40°C. Wash in a 5-10 minute cycle time, Rinse in cold water, Tumble dry at temperature not exceeding 104°F or 40°C.

 Use Safety Goggles